waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_3.md

 end
 ```

-Argh!
-We now have two failing tests!
-But don't worry - that's progress and one of those tests is a unit test, so we can focus our attention there:
+Now we have a matched pair of failing tests again (one feature and one unit) but don't worry - that's progress; we're chipping away at the functionality needed for the feature with a succession of unit tests.
+Let's focus our attention on the unit test:

 ```
 DockingStation releases working bikes
      Failure/Error: expect(bike).to be_working
        expected  to respond to `working?`
      # ./spec/docking_station_spec.rb:8:in `block (2 levels) in <top (required)>'
 ```

 So `release_bike` needs to return *something*.
 We've already defined the `Bike` class, so let's return an *instance* of `Bike`:

 ```ruby
 require_relative 'bike'